TracyRe/stitchgrid-poc/README.md

 **I want** to name my design,<br>
 **So that** I have another reference besides the thumbnail when I retrieve it.

+### Product Requirements
-Minimum Viable Product Requirements
+#### Minimum Viable Product - Phase 1
-Toggle a grid block between two colors in response to a tap/click Pre-defined grid size
+* Toggle a grid block between two colors in response to a tap/click
+* Pre-defined grid size
-Grid proportions
+* Grid proportions
-4 stitches per inch (horizontal scale)
+ * 4 stitches per inch (horizontal scale)
-5 rows per inch (vertical scale)
+ * 5 rows per inch (vertical scale)
+* Pre-defined grid colors
-White background
+ * White background
-Black foreground
+ * Black foreground
-Grey grid lines
+ * Grey grid lines
-Save a pattern to database
+* Automatically save a pattern to database
-Date
+ * Date
-Thumbnail
+ * Thumbnail
-Retrieve pattern from database
+* Retrieve pattern from database
-Thumbnail view of saved patterns
+ * Thumbnail view of saved patterns
-Edit pattern and save to database
+* Edit pattern and save to database
-Date updated
+ * Date updated

+#### Phase 2
+Port to iOS with React native

+#### Phase 3
+* User selected colors
+ * Background - when background color selection is changed, entire background is changed
+ * Multiple foreground colors - when foreground color  selection is changed, existing foreground blocks are  retained; new instance of foreground selection is changed
+ * Grid lines - when grid line color selection is changed, all grid lines are changed
+* User-defined grid size
+ * Overall size
+* Grid proportions
+ * Number of stitches per inch (horizontal scale)
+ * Number of rows per inch (vertical scale)
+* Name pattern
+* Display pattern information
+* Name
+* Date last saved
+* Thumbnail

+### Non-technical Requirements

+### Assumptions

+### Development Specs

 Tools, Frameworks, Libraries, APIs, Modules and/or Other Resources to create MVP React
 Firebase
 HTML5
 CSS
-Beyond MVP
-Select colors
-Background - when background color selection is changed, entire background is changed Multiple foreground colors - when foreground color selection is changed, existing foreground blocks are retained; new instance of foreground selection is changed
-Grid lines - when grid line color selection is changed, all grid lines are changed User-defined grid size
-Overall size
-Grid proportions
-Number of stitches per inch (horizontal scale)
-Number of rows per inch (vertical scale)
-Name pattern
-Display pattern information
-Name
-Date last saved
-Thumbnail
-Port to iOS
-Zoom and pan

 Additional tools, frameworks, libraries, APIs, or other resources for extended functionality React Native

+### Competitive Analysis
-Competitors/Existing Alternatives Currently on iOS App Store I have researched several alternatives available on the iOS App Store and have not found any of the ones I downloaded and tried to be particularly easy to use.
+####Currently on iOS App Store
+I have researched several alternatives available on the iOS App Store and have not found any of the ones I downloaded and tried to be particularly easy to use.
 I currently use StitchSketch, which is very full-featured, but more complex than I would like.

 Stitch Designer - $12.99